gpimenta42/42cursus/README.md

 Repeated calls (e.g., using a loop) to your get_next_line() function should let you read the text file pointed to by the file descriptor, one line at a time.

 If there is nothing else to read or if an error occurred, it should return NULL.

+- To compile the code use as follows (a buffer size of 42 is used as an example): cc -Wall -Wextra -Werror -D BUFFER_SIZE=42 <files>.c

+Forbidden:
+- lseek() is forbidden.
+- Global variables are forbidden.

+Bonus part:
+- Develop get_next_line() using only one static variable.
+- get_next_line() can manage multiple file descriptors at the same time.